Student Attendance Variances

 - Copy of IEP/504 (If applicable)

-Non-Resident Variance Release (Lake Stevens School to another school district)
+Non-Resident Variance Release (PDF): Lake Stevens School to another school district

-If you live in the Lake Stevens School boundaries and want your student to attend a school in another district, you must fill out the Lake Stevens Schools’ Request for Release to Attend a Nonresident District.
-These forms are available at the Educational Service Center, 12309 22nd St NE.
+If you live in the Lake Stevens School boundaries and want your student to attend a school in another district, you must fill out the Lake Stevens Schools' Choice Transfer Request.
+This form is available at the Educational Service Center, 12309 22nd St NE or digitally using the link above.
 The form must be signed by the Superintendent's Office before it is submitted to the district where you are requesting attendance.

 Falsification of an address, residence or conditions of living arrangements to obtain a school assignment may be cause for withdrawal of the student from that school.
 Written notice of intent to withdraw the student will be forwarded to the parent/guardian.
 Such falsification may also cause forfeiture of any future transfer rights through the highest-grade level of that school.